 When we asked Roger to go on assignment to the Bay of Fires on a walking tour with Life’s An Adventure, little did we anticipate the impending drama!
 The excitement has been building for our intrepid reporter, but for his long-suffering wife Jeanette?
 Not so much.
-She sent me a little note, and I’m sure she wouldn’t mind me sharing it with you!
+She sent us a little note to explain her suffering.

 For the past few weeks Roger has been preparing for the Bay of Fires walk.
 He’s been taking it all very seriously and has been furiously working on his fitness.
-I may as well live in a convent as he believes in preparing for a big occasion in the same way as the Italian soccer players (sex right off the menu!).
+I may as well live in a convent as he believes in preparing for a big occasion in the same way as the Italian soccer players.

 Roger’s travel plans are painstakingly precise.
 Due to mud holes on the tracks, V-Line cannot run a train to Melbourne and Roger has decided to drive.
 The car will be parked at JetBay and he will fly Virgin just like those before.